conoro/hugo.conoroneill.com/content/post/how-to-avoid-the-irish-pharmacy-gouge-by-buying-from-drugstore-com.md

----
++++
-title: "How to avoid the Irish pharmacy gouge by buying from drugstore.com"
+title = "How to avoid the Irish pharmacy gouge by buying from drugstore.com" slug = "how-to-avoid-the-irish-pharmacy-gouge-by-buying-from-drugstore-com" date = "2012-02-20T17:37:26+00:00" id = 1278
-slug: "how-to-avoid-the-irish-pharmacy-gouge-by-buying-from-drugstore-com"
-date: "2012-02-20T17:37:26+00:00"
-tags:
-id: 1278
-comment: false
+comment = false
----
++++

 For the past few years I have been buying a variety of pharmacy products from [drugstore.com](http://drugstore.com) in the US.
 Don't worry, they're part of Amazon, not some dodgy crowd flogging fake horse tranquillizers.